-This Is the Safest Temperature for Your Refrigerator
+This Is the Temperature Your Refrigerator Should Be

-Keep your food fresh longer—and help prevent foodborne illnesses—by keeping your refrigerator humming at the right temperature.
+Keep your food fresh longer—and help prevent foodborne illness—by keeping your refrigerator humming at the right temperature

 What temperature should a refrigerator be?